 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.
 Please know, we only share products we love!

 These soft, no spread sugar cookies are the perfect sugar cookie!
-They are buttery and soft and hold their shape like a dream, and they stay soft for days.
+They are buttery and soft and hold their shape beautifully!
+AND they stay soft for days!
 I mean, I left mine on the counter for 2 days uncovered and they were still perfect.

 The secret to these cookies is the cream cheese in the dough.
 The cream cheese is what keeps them soft!
 You’ll notice that there isn’t any baking powder or baking soda in these, that’s because we don’t want them to rise or spread like normal cookies, you want them to keep their shape.

 With butter and cream cheese in the dough the chilling process is super important for these soft, no spread sugar cookies.
 When you make the dough its super soft and sticky.
 Once you chill the dough is going to make it not so sticky, easier to roll out without sticking to every surface, and keep the cookie’s perfect shape.
 If your dough still seems a touch sticky after its chilled, sprinkle a little flour on top of the dough ball, and place a piece of parchment paper on top and use that to roll it out.

 Make these no spread sugar cookies for any Holiday or occasion!

 Of course these cookies are essential to make around Christmas!
 But that doesn’t stop me from making these cookies for EVERY occasion!I make these cookies for Valentine’s Day, Halloween, Fourth of July, or just a random spring day!